scanner-research/face_recognizer/README.md

           situations - throws up a huge number of clusters (~100), and while svm merging reduces it considerably, it was still quite high.

+        - friends2
+        - All major friends characters in the scenes.
+Once again, knowing k is great, but in general the pairwise precision scores over >0.95 irrespective of the 'k'. (only 5 characters and nice visual quality might be the reason?)
+        - pairwise recall - depends on k.
+With the 'correct' k = 6,8 etc, it was pretty decent (~70-80%) but this can drop to ~20% if you set k=25. svm_merge did not actually help too much...

+        - Maybe it is possible that each cluster corresponds to one scene?
+I think there were around 2 'scenes' in this video, but it will be interesting to try and generalize this - when we mix videos etc so scenes would be different.
+Not actually sure if scenes should even matter or not though (?)

     - Game of Thrones (......)

         - 'top 10 moments' ~10 minutes